 Hatfield Marine Science Center

-Sounds from the Southern Ocean is a joint project between NOAA-Pacific Marine Environmental Laboratory, Oregon State University, and the Korea Polar Research Institute whose goal is to study the dynamic tectonic and volcanic environment of the Bransfield Strait and Drake Passage.
-We completed two main tasks this year: the recovery and redeployment of a hydrophone array and an ROV survey of the floor of the submerged caldera of Deception Island.
-We began our mission by boarding the 300’ Russian icebreaker R.V.Yuhzmorgeologiya in Punta Arenas, Chile on November 19th, 2006.
+Sounds of the Southern Ocean is a joint project to study the dynamic tectonic and volcanic environment of the Bransfield Strait and Drake Passage.
+The institutions involved in this project are NOAA/Pacific Marine Environmental Laboratory, Oregon State University (OSU), and the Korea Polar Research Institute.
+This year we completed two main tasks: the recovery and redeployment of a hydrophone array and a remotely operated vehicle (ROV) survey of the floor of the submerged caldera (volcanic depression) of Deception Island.
+A hydrophone is a device used to detect and/or monitor sounds under water.

-Quoting Principal Investigator, Dr. Robert Dziak, “It’s an awesome feeling to be crossing waters where some of the most important events in human history have occurred and some of the greatest figures of civilization have traversed.
-For example, the protected passage way west out of Punta Arenas harbor to the Pacific Ocean is named the Beagle Straits in honor of Charles Darwin’s ship.
-The passage way east to the Atlantic Ocean is called the straits of Magellen for the legendary Portuguese discoverer, and of course the open water between South America and Antarctica is named after the Sir Frances Drake who first blazed his way through these rough seas in the 1500s.”
+We began our mission by boarding a 300-ft Russian icebreaker, the research vessel (R/V) Yuhzmorgeologiya, in Punta Arenas, Chile, on November 19, 2006.
+Quoting Principal Investigator Dr. Robert Dziak: “It’s an awesome feeling to be crossing waters where some of the most important events in human history have occurred and some of the greatest figures of civilization have traversed.
+For example, the protected passageway west out of Punta Arenas harbor to the Pacific Ocean is named the Beagle Straits in honor of Charles Darwin’s ship.
+The passage way east to the Atlantic Ocean is called the Straits of Magellan for the legendary Portuguese discoverer; and, of course, the open water between South America and Antarctica is named after the Sir Francis Drake who first blazed his way through these rough seas in the 1500s.”

 Accomplished Research Objectives

-1) First deep-water hydrophone deployment in Drake Passage and Bransfield Strait, Antarctica
+1) First deep-water hydrophone deployment in Drake Passage and Bransfield Strait, Antarctica;

-2) First long-term, microseismic survey of seafloor tectonic and volcanic activity in Antarctica
+2) First long-term, microseismic survey of sea-floor tectonic and volcanic activity in Antarctica;

-4) A detailed, deep-water (greater than scuba depth) ROV survey of the marine ecosystem at Deception Island, Antarctica
+4) A detailed, deep-water (greater than scuba depth) ROV survey of the marine ecosystem at Deception Island, Antarctica;

 6) First test of active subduction processes at South Shetland Islands (King George Island), Bransfield Strait.